 Share the Road

-UK Parking and Transportation Services (PTS) is reminding all roadway users — including motorists, bicyclists and motor scooter users — to use caution when interacting with each other, in order to safely share the road.
-As part of these efforts, PTS has developed safety tips for each of these groups.
+UK Transportation Services is reminding all roadway users — including motorists, bicyclists and motor scooter users — to use caution when interacting with each other, in order to safely share the road.
+As part of these efforts, Transportation Services has developed safety tips for each of these groups.

 Below is a list of tips that will help keep the road a safe way to travel: